MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 ### Dataflow

 1. Users access the front-end website through a CDN (Azure Front Door).
-2. The CDN uses an [internal Azure Load Balancer](/azure/load-balancer/load-balancer-overview) (hidden part of AKS) as the origin, and pulls any data that isn't cached from there via Private Endpoint.
+2. The CDN uses an [internal Azure Load Balancer](/azure/load-balancer/load-balancer-overview) (hidden component of AKS) as the origin, and pulls from there any data that isn't cached from there via Private Endpoint.
-3. The Azure Load Balancer distributes ingress traffic to pods within AKS.
+3. The internal Azure Load Balancer distributes ingress traffic to pods within AKS.

 - The private key (X.509 certificate) and other secrets are stored in [Azure Key Vault](/azure/key-vault/key-vault-overview).
 - The WordPress application pulls any dynamic information out of the managed [Azure Database for MySQL - Flexible Server](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/overview) privately via Private Endpoint.
 - All static content is hosted in [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) using the AKS CSI Astra Trident driver with the NFS protocol.